MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/autodesk-recap-photo.md

 ## Start a new project

 1. Open Autodesk ReCap Photo.
-When you first open Autodesk ReCap Photo, you see the dashboard.
+When you first open Autodesk ReCap Photo, you'll see the dashboard.

     > [!NOTE]
     > On the dashboard, you can select either **Aerial** or **Object** to create a new 3D project.
 This tutorial covers the **Object** workflow.